CodeWithKartikey/Project-Backend-LMS/README.md

 ## Description

-This project is a backend application built with Node.js and Express.js, designed to handle user profiles, course management, and payment processing.
+This project is a backend application of a learning management system, built with Node.js and Express.js, designed to handle user profiles, course management, and payment processing.
 It provides endpoints for user authentication, CRUD operations on courses, and payment transactions.
-MongoDB is used as the database to store user and course data.
+MongoDB is used as the database to store user, course & payment data.

 ## Features

 - User Profile Management: Allows users to register, login, update profile information, and reset passwords.
 - Course Management: Enables CRUD operations on courses, including creating, updating, and deleting courses and lectures.
 - Payment Processing: Facilitates payment transactions for purchasing courses using a secure payment gateway.

+## Technologies Used

+- **bcryptjs**: For hashing passwords securely.
+- **cloudinary**: For managing and serving images.
+- **cookie-parser**: For parsing cookies attached to the client requests.
+- **cors**: For handling Cross-Origin Resource Sharing.
+- **dotenv**: For loading environment variables from a `.env` file.
+- **email-validator**: For validating email addresses.
+- **express**: The web application framework for Node.js used for building APIs.
+- **jsonwebtoken**: For generating and verifying JSON Web Tokens for user authentication.
+- **mongoose**: For modeling application data and interacting with MongoDB.
+- **morgan**: For HTTP request logging during development.
+- **multer**: For handling multipart/form-data, primarily used for uploading files.
+- **nodemailer**: For sending emails.
+- **razorpay**: For integrating Razorpay payment gateway.

 ## Installation